qt-labs/vscodeext/README.md

 You can:

 - Use Qt in your CMake project by selecting a generated Qt kit.
-- Design Qt widgets-based UIs with Qt Widget Designer.
+- Design Qt widgets-based UIs with Qt Widgets Designer.
 - Build Qt projects with CMake.
 - Debug Qt's C++ types.
 - Handle Qt-specific file formats.